-MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D Ε F Utilities and Service Systems - Biological Resource es (continued): USS-12 (continued from previous two pages) [see Page 44] [see Page 44] The habitat quality of the on-site occurrence to historic, current or potential distribution population. (c) Prior to design approval, and in consultation CDFG and/or the USFWS, FMFCD shall pre implement a mitigation plan, in accordance applicable State and/or federal statutes or la reduces impacts to a less than significant level. pare and with any Verification comments: USS-13: When FMFCD proposes to provide drainage outside in areas that support seasonal wetlands pools: or vernal design and prior to initiation of CDFW and USFWS X (a) During facility design and prior to initiation of disturbing activities in areas that support wetlands or vernal pools, FMFCD shall continued on reconstructions of the presence vernal pool crustaceans. seasonal activities in areas that support seasonal wetlands or
+MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D Е F Utilities and Service Systems - Biological Resources (continu ed): USS-12 (continued from previous two pages) [see Page 44] [see Page 44] The habitat quality of the on-site occurrence relative to historic, current or potential distribution of the population. (c) Prior to design approval, and in consultation with the CDFG and/or the USFWS, FMFCD shall prepare and implement a mitigation plan, in accordance with any applicable State and/or federal statutes or laws, that reduces impacts to a less than significant level.
+Verification comments: USS-13: When FMFCD proposes to provide drainage service outside in areas that support seasonal wetlands or vernal pools: During facility design and prior to initiation of CDFW and USFWS X (a) During facility design and prior to initiation of ground disturbing activities in areas that support seasonal wetlands or vernal pools, FMFCD shall conduct a preliminary survey to determine the presence of listed vernal pool crustaceans. (continued on next page) ground disturbing activities in areas that support seasonal wetlands or vernal pools

-MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D Е F Utiliti es and Service Systems - Biological Resources (continue ed): (b) -13 (continued from previous page) If potential habitat (vernal pools, seasonally inundated areas) or fairy shrimp exist within areas proposed to be disturbed, FMFCD shall complete the first and second phase of fairy shrimp presence or absence surveys.
-If an absence finding is determined and accepted by the USFWS, then no further mitigation shall be required for fairy shrimp. [see previous page] [see previous page] (c) If fairy shrimp are found to be present within vernal pools or other areas of inundation to be impacted by the implementation of storm drainage facilities, FMFCD shall mitigate impacts on fairy shrimp habitat in accordance with the USFWS requirements of the Programmatic Biological Opinion.
+MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D E F - Utilities and Service Systems - Biological Resources (continue ed): (b) If potential habitat (vernal pools, seasonally inundated areas) or fairy shrimp exist within areas proposed to be disturbed, FMFCD shall complete the first and second phase of fairy shrimp presence or absence surveys.
+If an absence finding is determined and accepted by the USFWS, then no further mitigation shall be required for [see previous page] [see previous page] fairy shrimp. (c) If fairy shrimp are found to be present within vernal pools or other areas of inundation to be impacted by the implementation of storm drainage facilities, FMFCD shall mitigate impacts on fairy shrimp habitat in accordance with the USFWS requirements of the Programmatic Biological Opinion.
 This shall include on-site or off-site creation and/or preservation of fairy shrimp habitat at ratios ranging from 3:1 to 5:1 depending on the habitat impacted and the choice of on-site or off-site mitigation.
 Or mitigation shall be the purchase of mitigation credit through an accredited mitigation bank.
-Veri fication comments:
+Verification comments:

-MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D Ε F Utilities and Service Systems - Biological Resources (continued): facili -14: When FMFCD proposes to construct drainage ties in an area where elderberry bushes may occur: During facility design and prior to initiation of CDFW and USFWS X (a) During facility design and prior to initiation of construction activities, FMFCD shall conduct a project-specific survey for all potential Valley Elderberry Longhorn Beetle (VELB) habitats (elderberry shrubs), including a stem count and an assessment of historic or current VELB habitat. construction (b) FMFCD shall avoid and protect all potential identified VELB habitat where feasible. (c) Where avoidance is infeasible, develop and implement a VELB mitigation plan in accordance with the most current USFWS mitigation guidelines for unavoidable take of VELB habitat pursuant to either Section 7 or Section 10(a) of the Federal Endangered Species Act.
-The mitigation plan shall include, but might not be limited to, relocation of elderberry shrubs, planting of elderberry shrubs, and monitoring of relocated and planted elderberry shrubs.
-Veri fication comments:
+MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D E F Utiliti es and Service Systems - Biological Resources (continue ed): USS es and Service Systems - Biological Resources (continues of the service Systems - Biological Resources (continues of the service) proposes to construct drainage of the service of the ser During facility design and prior to initiation of construction activities CDFW and USFWS X (c) VELB habitat where feasible.
+Where avoidance is infeasible, develop and implement a VELB mitigation plan in accordance with the most current USFWS mitigation guidelines for unavoidable take of VELB habitat pursuant to either Section 7 or Section 10(a) of the Federal Endangered Species Act.
+The mitigation plan shall include, but might not be limited to, relocation of elderberry shrubs, planting of elderberry shrubs, and monitoring of relocated and planted elderberry shrubs. fication comments: